On the Distributed Complexity of Large-Scale Graph Computations: Introduction

 \subsection{The Model}

-\onlyShort{ } We now describe the adopted model of distributed computation, the \emph{$k$-machine model} (a.k.a.\ the \emph{Big Data model}), introduced in~\cite{KlauckNPR15} and further investigated in~\cite{spidal,fanchung,PanduranganRS16,BandyapadhyayIPP18}.
+\onlyShort{ } We now describe the adopted model of distributed computation, the \emph{$k$-machine model} (a.k.a.\ the \emph{Big Data model}), introduced in~\cite{KlauckNPR15} and further investigated in~\cite{spidal,fanchung,PanduranganRS16,BandyapadhyayIPP18,PanduranganRS18}.
 The model consists of a set of $k \geq 2$ machines $\{M_1,M_2,\dots,M_k\}$ that are pairwise interconnected by bidirectional point-to-point communication links.
 Each machine executes an instance of a distributed algorithm.
 The computation advances in synchronous rounds where, in each round, machines can exchange messages over their communication links and perform some local computation.
-Each link is assumed to have a bandwidth of $B$ bits per round, i.e., $B$ bits can be transmitted over each link in each round; unless otherwise stated, we assume $B = \Theta(\polylog n)$.\footnote{There is an alternate (but equivalent) way to view this communication restriction: instead of putting a bandwidth restriction on the links, we can put a restriction on the amount of information that each \emph{machine} can communicate (i.e., send/receive) in each round.
+Each link is assumed to have a bandwidth of $B$ bits per round, i.e., $B$ bits can be transmitted over each link in each round; unless otherwise stated, we assume $B = \Theta(\polylog n)$.\footnote{There is an alternative (but equivalent) way to view this communication restriction: instead of putting a bandwidth restriction on the links, we can put a restriction on the amount of information that each \emph{machine} can communicate (i.e., send/receive) in each round.
 The results that we obtain in the bandwidth-restricted model will also apply to the latter model~\cite{KlauckNPR15}.
 Also, our bounds can be easily rewritten in terms of the $B$ parameter.} Machines do not share any memory and have no other means of communication.
 We assume that each machine has access to a private source of true random bits.
 We say that algorithm $\cA$ has \emph{$\epsilon$-error} if, in any run of $\cA$, the output of the machines corresponds to a correct solution with probability at least $1 - \epsilon$.
-To quantify the performance of a randomized (Monte Carlo) algorithm $\cA$, we define the \emph{round complexity of $\cA$} to be\footnote{ The round complexity not only captures the (potential) speed up possible, but it also implicitly captures the communication cost of the algorithm as well, since links can transmit only a limited amount of bits per round. } the worst-case number of rounds required by any machine when executing $\cA$ (\cite{KushilevitzN97,KlauckNPR15}).
+To quantify the performance of a randomized (Monte Carlo) algorithm $\cA$, we define the \emph{round complexity of $\cA$} to be the worst-case number of rounds required by any machine when executing $\cA$.